vacp2p/rfc/content/docs/rfcs/43/README.md

     - decrypts the received message and obtains the public key `sB`.
 If `sB` is not a valid public key, the protocol is aborted.
     - performs `DH(eA,sB)` (which updates a symmetric encryption key);
     - decrypts the payload to obtain the randomness `r`.
-    - Computes `H(sB||r)` and checks if this value corresponds to the commitment obtained in step 2.
+    - computes `H(sB||r)` and checks if this value corresponds to the commitment obtained in step 2.
 If not, the protocol is aborted.
     - executes the third handshake message, i.e.
         - processes and sends his (encrypted) device static key `sA` over `contentTopic`;
         - performs `DH(sA,eB)` (which updates the symmetric encryption key);
         - performs `DH(sA,sB)` (which updates the symmetric encryption key);
         - attaches as payload the (encrypted) commitment randomness `s` used to compute `H(sA||s)`.
-    - Calls Split() and obtains two cipher states to encrypt inbound and outbound messages.
+    - calls Split() and obtains two cipher states to encrypt inbound and outbound messages.

 7. The device `B`: